 Sportsmanship is a lot like listening—we assume that everyone knows what it is and how to do it.
 But this is not always the case.
 Good sportsmanship allows us to enjoy the sports we play.
-When we coach kids and teenagers in sports, it becomes even more important that we promote good sportsmanship.
+When we coach children and teenagers in sports, it becomes even more important that we promote good sportsmanship.

-Kids play sports to have fun, but some parents and coaches promote a win-at-all-costs attitude.
+Children play sports to have fun, but some parents and coaches promote a win-at-all-costs attitude.
 As parents and coaches, we play an important role in modeling the correct behaviors for our children.
 Children imitate what they see around them, especially when they observe a respected adult.
 Learning and adopting good sportsmanship will provide positive role modeling for children participating in sports.

 She emphasizes that you don't have to be an athlete to be a role model, citing her parents as great models for sportsmanship and professionalism.
 She also cites her older brother Tommy as being a great role model because he was not only a great athlete but a great student as well, graduating from college with honors.